• Skip to primary navigation

 Coconut flour gives this cake a springy, lofty crumb that's grain-free and paleo-friendly

 • Cocoa powder acts like another flour here while adding rich chocolate notes.
 I use Dutch-process cocoa which is treated with alkali to make it less acidic.
 It has the mellow, classic flavor of a boxed cake mix.
-If you only have regular cocoa powder, it *might* work, but I haven't tested it this way.

 • Coconut milk moistens and enriches the batter.
-Be sure to use full-fat coconut milk that has been well-combined.
+Be sure to use full-fat canned coconut milk that has been well-combined.
 If it's cold in your kitchen and your room-temperature coconut milk is chunky, pour the whole can into a saucepan and place over low heat.
 Stir until it's smooth and well-combined.
 Measure out what you need and proceed with the recipe.
-Save the remaining coconut milk to make paleo ganache.
+Save the remaining coconut milk to make the ganache.

 This easy coconut flour chocolate cake recipe takes just 10 minutes of prep time and 30 minutes of baking, plus some inactive time for letting the cake cool.